The Adventures of Huck Finn (1993 film)

 The Adventures of Huck Finn is a 1993 American comedy drama adventure film written and directed by Stephen Sommers, and starring Elijah Wood, Courtney B. Vance, Jason Robards and Robbie Coltrane.
-Distributed by Walt Disney Studios Motion Pictures and Buena Vista Pictures, it is based on Mark Twain's 1884 novel Adventures of Huckleberry Finn and focuses on at least three-fourths of the book.
+Distributed by Walt Disney Studios Motion Pictures and Buena Vista Pictures, it is based on Mark Twain's 1884 novel Adventures of Huckleberry Finn and focuses on at least three-quarters of the book.

 The film follows a boy named Huckleberry Finn and an escaped slave named Jim, who travel the Mississippi River together and overcome various obstacles along the way.

 Plot

 Huckleberry Finn is a half-literate son of Pap Finn, a drunk.
 One night, his father arrives, and Huck is taken away from his foster family to his father's home.
 Jealous of Huck's money being kept away, he attacks Huck, but eventually passes out from exhaustion.

 Huck fakes his own death and runs away.
 He is accompanied by Jim, a slave who worked for Huck's foster family, and escaped the family after a slave trader offered to buy him.
 The duo follow the Mississippi River to Cairo, Illinois, so Jim can escape to freedom without being arrested.

 They come across a wanted poster for Jim, falsely saying that he murdered Huck.
 Jim and Huck come across a sinking barge one night, and Jim notices Huck's father's corpse on the ship.
 Huck notices two robbers leaving one to drown in a room as the water comes crashing through.
 Huck and Jim's canoe sinks, but they steal the robber's raft, as the barge completely sinks underwater.

 The raft is later struck by a steamboat, and Huck is at first captured by a few men, then taken to the home of the Graingerford family.
 Huck lies about his life to the Graingerfords to avoid suspicion.
 The Graingerfords are in a feud with another family, the Shepherdsons.
 Huck even befriends Billy Graingerford, the Graingerford patriarch's son, but is horrified that Jim has been found by the family and has become a slave.
 Billy's older sister Sophie runs away to marry a Shepherdson, thus a short firefight happens, killing all the male Graingerfords, including Billy.